JetBrains/ij-perf-report-aggregator/README.md

 - `pnpm vite serve` to start a dev server with hot module replacement.
 - `pnpm build` to build for production and `pnpm vite preview` to preview the production build.
 - You can change server to the local one in `ServerConfigurator.ts`
+  - To test your changes against production server, replace the url to `https://ij-perf-api.labs.jb.gg`.
+Make sure you have access to the internal network.

 To change dashboard, edit your dashboard page in `dashboard/new-dashboard/src/components`